Cinema of Ethiopia

-The Ethiopian film industry is growing but faces many problems that have prevented it from fully flourishing.
+The Ethiopian film industry is growing significantly marked by a surge in digital, locally produced Amharic-language films since 1990s and 2000s.

 Historically, live stage theater enjoyed more popularity in Ethiopia, creating a handful of relatively successful stage actors.
 The first feature-length film was Who is Hirut's father?, which was released to the National Theatre in 1965.
 Moreover, Ethiopian films began modernizing in the 2000s, implementing Amharic, but due to wide home video and DVD distribution, they are often frustrated by copyright infringement in the presence of piracy.
 This was reduced in the early 2010s with the intervention of the government and the imposition of policy.
 Despite recent developments, the Ethiopian film industry continues to lack quality compared to modern world cinema and has a low budget amateurish style.